kyleneideck/BackgroundMusic/README.md

 The script rebuilds the Debug app, refreshes `~/Applications/Background Music Debug.app`, opens the Accessibility settings page, waits for you to authorize the app, then verifies that another audio source causes Netease Music to pause.

+The test flow is:

+1. Rebuild the Debug app
+2. Refresh a stable test copy in `~/Applications`
+3. Reset `Accessibility` and `AppleEvents` for Background Music
+4. Open `Privacy & Security > Accessibility`
+5. Wait for you to authorize the test app and confirm Netease Music is playing
+6. Launch Background Music
+7. Verify the system audio defaults include `Background Music`
+8. Trigger competing audio with IINA
+9. Check whether Netease Music changes from `Pause` to `Play`

 # Related projects